Sandra Wolfe Christie

 With time, her projects became larger and required hiring a staff of programmers and copywriters.
 Before she knew it, she had created a job for herself, and M Squared was officially born.

 M Squared has solved problems for companies that are household names: Chase, Nabisco, Habitat For Humanity, Disney, Abbott Pharmaceutical and others.

 When Reuters, a client with global reach wanted to reduce training costs for its software engineers in remote locations, she pulled together a team of programmers, and animators and worked with Reuters Trainers to get all training and certification materials in an online, interactive format.

 For another client, she developed a way for them to organize their vast product listings online to end tedious, manual processing.
 The changes led to an online training system for sales representatives and a fun online experience for customers.

 And when a client in the health-care industry asked her to fix a manual task that took 45 minutes, she created an online tool that does the task in five minutes.

 Often clients present Sandra with the problems which are cumbersome or possibly entrenched in a longstanding process.
 “There may not be a conventional path to solve it,” she says.
-“That’s where someone with a design background may see options that others can’t, and the creativity comes in as a very useful tool.”
+“That’s where someone with a design background may see options that others can’t.”